brygotti/lesfraisestagada/analysis.md

 To make sure we account for as much confounders as possible, the ideal thing to do would be to set up some kind of propensity score matching.
 But how?
 Usually, propensity score matching is done between two groups that are compared in the experiment: a treatment group and a control group.
 However, in our case, we are comparing click counts across countries, meaning we do not have 2, but rather 249 groups that are compared with one another (one group per country).

 The natural thing to do would then be to simply extend the propensity score matching to the 249 groups!
 Instead of looking for pairs of articles that have a similar propensity score, we would look for k-tuples, with k being the number of countries.
 But there are two issues with this approach:
 1. Propensity score matching requires an algorithm that finds maximum cardinality matchings.
-Although there exists such algorithms that run in polynomial time when k=2, when k>2 the problem is NP-hard, meaning all currently known algorithms for this problem run in exponential time (pretty bad).
+Although there exists such algorithms that run in polynomial time when k=2, when k>2 <a href="https://en.wikipedia.org/wiki/3-dimensional_matching#Decision_problem">the problem is NP-hard</a>, meaning all currently known algorithms for this problem run in exponential time (pretty bad).
 2. Alright, but our dataset is not that big!
 Couldn't we just use an exponential time algorithm and be done with it?
 Well, another problem would then arise: for a lot of countries, the number of articles assigned to them is 1.
 This means that we would only be able to create a single k-tuple, and then we would already have exhausted all articles for a lot of countries.
 That would mean that our rebalanced dataset would contain only one article per country, which of course is not enough to make any kind of analysis.

 </div>